 In this paper, we compare the performance of unit and money donation schemes, with three main research objectives in mind.
-In light of limited guidance by theory and cognate empirical evidence, we first test whether employing a unit instead of a money donation scheme affects giving.
-Second, we investigate whether this effect depends on the size of the physical unit of the charitable good.
+We first test whether employing a unit instead of a money donation scheme affects giving.
+Second, we investigate whether this effect depends on the size of the physical unit of the charitable good, which could be an important choice variable.
 Third, we identify which features of unit donation schemes drive the effect.
-To aid future theory-building, we also conduct exploratory analyses to better understand the mechanisms behind the effects induced by certain features.
+These experimental tests play out against the background of predicted null effects for the vast majority of treatment comparisons - informed by current models of charitable giving (Ottoni-Wilhelm et al., 2017; Hungerman and Ottoni-Wilhelm, 2021) - and offer important insights into individual giving behavior and its drivers.
+With the goal of supporting future theory-building, we also conduct exploratory analyses to better understand the mechanisms behind the effects induced by certain features of unit donation schemes.

 To address our research objectives, we conduct a pre-registered online experiment with individuals that have completed an online real-effort task.
-These individuals can donate some or all of their effort reward of \$90 to a charity.
-Before making their decision, participants learn that donations will always fund one specific activity of the charity, namely providing high-calorie pediatric nutrition rations to children in developing countries.1 To test the conjecture on relative performance, participants are randomly assigned to one of three conditions that parallel donation schemes in the field.
-One is a conventional money donation scheme: Donors are asked to give money without further information about the cost of the nutritional rations.
-There is also no framing in terms of rations and no restrictive donation grid.
-The other two are unit schemes, one with a small unit size (a daily ration at \$1) and another with a large unit size (a monthly ration at \$30).
-Both unit schemes inform donors about the cost of the nutritional ration, ask for the funding of rations (rather than giving money), and do not allow fractions of rations to be donated.
-The random assignment of potential donors to the three conditions results in a horse race between the three "pure" donation schemes and allows us to address the first two research objectives.
+These individuals can donate some or all of their effort reward of \$90 to a charity, subject to random implementation.
+Before making their decision, participants learn that donations will always fund one specific charitable activity, namely providing high-calorie pediatric nutrition rations to children in developing countries.2 Participants are randomly assigned to one of seven treatment conditions.
+Three of these conditions closely parallel donation schemes in the field.
+One is a conventional money donation scheme: Donors are simply asked to give money without further information about the cost of the nutritional rations, framing in terms of rations or a donation grid.
+The other two are unit schemes, one with a small unit

-1A related, but distinct question is whether donors have a preference for earmarking donations to a certain cause, thus restricting the charity's freedom to operate (see, e.g., Jacobsson et al., 2007; Hildebrand et al., 2017; Gangadharan et al., 2018; Fuchs et al., 2020).
-In the present case, donors know that they always give to the same cause, irrespective of scheme.
+$^{^{2}}$ A related, but distinct question is whether donors facing a charity with multiple activities have a preference for earmarking donations to a certain activity, thus restricting the charity's freedom to operate (see, e.g., Jacobsson et al., 2007; Hildebrand et al., 2017; Gangadharan et al., 2018; Fuchs et al., 2020).
+In the present case, donors face a charitable cause addressed through the same single activity, irrespective of scheme.